IBM forms alliance with Google, Nvidia to boost chips unit

+* Likes Japan's leading edge in IOT, vehicle electronics (Recasts and adds chairman comments)

-Technology services provider IBM (IBM.N) is teaming up with Google (GOOG.O) and a handful of other tech companies to license IBM's Power chip technology, in an effort to attract more users.
+Aug 6 Technology services provider IBM is teaming up with Google and a handful of other tech companies to license IBM's Power chip technology, in an effort to attract more users.

-Under the alliance called OpenPower Consortium, IBM and Google - along with Israel's chip designer Mellanox Technologies MLNX.TA, U.S. chip-maker Nvidia Corp (NVDA.O) and Taiwan-based server supplier Tyan Computer Corp - will build server, networking and storage technology based on the chips for cloud data centers.
+Under the alliance called OpenPower Consortium, IBM and Google - along with Israel's chip designer Mellanox Technologies , U.S. chip-maker Nvidia Corp and Taiwan-based server supplier Tyan Computer Corp - will build server, networking and storage technology based on the chips for cloud data centers.

 The hardware and software, previously proprietary to IBM, will be available to open development and it will be licensable to others, IBM said in a statement.